fedidat/HexoSite/source/_posts/110-email-hiding.md

 ---

 Bots have been scraping email addresses on the Internet for many years now.
-And since spam is still veyr much a problem these days, it was time I started obfuscating my address.
+And since spam is still very much a problem these days, it was time I started obfuscating my address.

 ## The compromise